variant-inc/lazy-terraform/rabbit_mq/README.md

       time_of_day = "05:00"
   }
 ```
+Region will be picked up from the environment variable AWS_DEFAULT_REGION

 ## Example minimum.tfvars
 This example shows the minimum set of variables required to create Amazon MQ broker of type RabbitMQ.
 This include default values for variables not specified